raolson83/Final_Bootcamp_Project/README.md

 ![Screenshot](images/Screenshot%202024-03-25%20095455.png)

 As seen in the chart, KNN was the least accurate model for this task.
-All oother models reached 100% accurcay in round 1 or in round 2 after some hyperparamter tuning.
+All other models reached 100% accurcay in round 1 or in round 2 after some hyperparamter tuning.